-We confirm that KPMG is not involved in any of the Company's management functions prior to the signing of the contract so that the independence of KPMG is secured.
+We confirm that KPMG is not involved in any of the Company's management functions prior to signing the contract to ensure the independence of KPMG.
 We also confirmed that KPMG does not provide any advisory services to us that compromise the independence of KPMG's assurance services.